How can you get your group to start using Equal Exchange’s organic, fairly traded coffee?

 There’s a big difference!
 Equal Exchange has been fighting for market access for small-scale farmers from the moment we were founded.
 We’re a worker-owned cooperative whose mission is tied to building a just food system where consumers have choices and feel connected to the people in the supply chains.
 And Equal Exchange works only with other democratically-organized farmer cooperatives.
 Buying coffee from one of the big guys means supporting a corporation that may have a few Fair Trade products but isn’t 100% dedicated to Fair Trade like Equal Exchange is.

 Another difference is quality and freshness!
 Did you know Equal Exchange expertly roasts our own organic coffee in Massachusetts daily with a team of quality control professionals?
 Each batch of coffee is “cupped” to make sure it meets the consistent and high quality standards we set for our coffees.
 We seal in the freshness on each package so it arrives directly from us to your door super fresh and delicious!
 Take a peek inside our roastery in this video.

 And Equal Exchange partners with many faith-based relief, development and social justice organizations.
 Learn more about these special partnerships here.

 Have our wholesale price list on hand to answer this question directly.
 Do folks know what they pay per cup of coffee from your current coffee provider?
+Many of Equal Exchange’s coffee options work out be $0.10 per brewed cup.
 You won’t find specialty grade, organic, fairly traded coffee for less.
 Some groups afford it by collecting spare change near the coffee pot or by doing a sale of EE products like chocolate and snacks, marking up the costs slightly, and using the profits to cover the cost of their coffee.